 A Pentecostal missionary in Africa one day looked up and saw a native coming toward him.
 The native asked, “Are you God?”

 “No. What made you ask such a thing?”

 “An angel came to me and said that if I came this way, I would meet God.”

 “Well, I can introduce you to Him.”

 Today we hear stories of Muslims experiencing God in dreams and visions; and, as a result, they are turning to God and believing on Jesus Christ as Savior.
 This is the activity of the Holy Spirit, who cares about all men everywhere and is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9).
 God will have His Church.
-Neither you nor I cannot deny Him that Church.
+Neither you nor I can deny Him that Church.
 Providence will find a way for devout people to come to Him.